sudharadev/sudharadev/README.md

 # Hi, I'm Sudhara Lakshan! 👋

 Founder of Frinobit (Pvt) Ltd, Konact (Pvt) Ltd, and Outstree Limited (UK).
-Tech Lead leading my teams to drive innovation, Guide my team in building impactful solutions at the crossroads of Business and Technology.
+Tech Lead leading my teams to drive innovation and guide my team in building impactful solutions at the crossroads of Business and Technology.
 Have worked as a Full Stack Developer with expertise in MERN Stack and Server Administration.

 ## 🚀 About Me

 - 🎓 Studied Digital Marketing at the Asia Pacific Institute of Digital Marketing (APIDM).
 - 💻 Studied Software Engineering at ESOFT Metro Campus.
-- 🤖 Completed AI Engineering coursework at Scrimba, expanding my expertise in cutting-edge technologies.
+- 🤖 Completed AI Engineering & Frontend Development coursework at Scrimba.

 ## Tech Stack